• Skip to primary navigation

 Where do I park?

-At times finding a parking spot can be a challenge.
 We recommend that you take Metro Transit, Uber/Lyft, bike, or carpool.
 Como Park lots and street parking will be available.
+We will also have a shuttle running to and from a parking lot at 1930 Como Ave.
+Last drop off is 10PM

 Can I use my credit card?